JFM269/Dental-Cavity-Classification-using-Image-Sampling-and-Transfer-Learning/README.md

-Entire Description of the Project is explained in the Manuscript uploaded.
+<b>Entire Description of the Project is explained in the Manuscript uploaded.</b>